John Hogg - Fifth Mayor of Bratenahl

 10632 Lake Shore Boulevard

 John Hogg was born in 1841 in Earlston, Scotland.
-He came to the United States in 1865 and entered the employ of the W. J. Gordon & Co., the largest grocery establishment in Ohio.
+He immigrated to the United States in 1865 and entered the employ of the W. J. Gordon & Co., the largest grocery establishment in Ohio.
 William Gordon is probably best known in Cleveland as deeding the 122-acre Gordon Park to the City Cleveland upon his death in 1892.
 John Hogg acted as Gordon Park superintendent for sixteen years until 1908.

 John was president of the Cleveland Presbyterian Union, a charter member of the Glenville Presbyterian Church and an elder of the church for 40 years.
 He was a former treasurer of the bar association and a member of the City Club.